packerliu/network-query-engine-examples/README.md

 The repository provides the following example queries and scripts:
 * [Show names of all devices.](examples/show_all_device_names.py) This is a simple example to simply list all devices in a network.
+* [Show unique platforms.](examples/show_unique_platforms.py) This script shows the unique Vendor, model, and OS combinations in a network.
 * [Find interfaces with clashing configured and operational status.](examples/mismatched_interfaces.py) Interfaces can be configured up, but can be operationally down for a variety of reasons.
 This script finds cases where the states differ, so that an operator can do further investigation.